django-salesforce/django-salesforce/README.rst

    ``python manage.py inspectdb --database=salesforce`` and simplify it to what you need.

-8. If you want to use the model in the Django admin interface, use a ModelAdmin that extends ``salesforce.admin.RoutedModelAdmin``

-9. You're all done!
+8. You're all done!
 Just use your model like a normal Django model.

 Foreign Key Support
 -------------------